patx/micropie/README.md

     - `content`: An `asyncio.Queue` containing chunks of file data as bytes, with a `None` sentinel signaling the end of the stream.
   - Handlers can consume the file data by iterating over the queue (e.g., using `await queue.get()`).
   - *Requires:* `multipart`
 - `_send_response(send: Callable[[Dict[str, Any]], Awaitable[None]], status_code: int, body: Any, extra_headers: Optional[List[Tuple[str, str]]] = None) -> None`
   - Sends an HTTP response using the ASGI send callable.
 - `_send_websocket_close(send: Callable[[Dict[str, Any]], Awaitable[None]], code: int, reason: str) -> None`
   - Sends a WebSocket close message with the specified code and reason.
 - `_redirect(location: str) -> Tuple[int, str]`
   - Generates an HTTP redirect response.
 - `_render_template(name: str, **kwargs: Any) -> str`
   - Renders a template asynchronously using Jinja2.
   - *Requires*: `jinja2`

 The `App` class is the main entry point for creating MicroPie applications.
-It implements the ASGI interface and handles HTTP and WebSocket requests.
+It implements the ASGI interface and handles HTTP, WebSocket, and lifespan events.

 ## Response Formats

 Handlers can return responses in the following formats:

-1. String or bytes or JSON
+1. String, bytes, or JSON-serializable object
 2. Tuple of (status_code, body)
 3. Tuple of (status_code, body, headers)
 4. Async or sync generator for streaming responses